Skip to main content

 Independent Literary Study

-In addition, she teaches on modules across a range of other courses, including Applied Computing (module: Narrative Construction), and Health Promotion and Public Health (module: Communication and Media Skills).
+In addition, she teaches on modules across a range of other courses, including Computer Science (module: Narrative Construction), and Public Health and Health Promotion (module: Communication and Media Skills; Digital Storytelling Workshop).

 Dr O'Connor is a member of the PLACE (Practice-led, Active and Creative Engagements) working group, part of Analysing Social Change research group.
 Within this group, emerging and established researchers work across a number of different projects, using a variety of methodologies to produce both performative and traditionally academic research outputs.
 One such project is Lyrical Bodies, which involves students and staff from SETU's School of Humanities, and Dublin Theatre of the Deaf investigating Waterford playwright Teresa Deevy’s ballet Possession, a work never yet performed, to explore and analyse ableism and gender discrimination towards the Irish Deaf community and Deaf woman, in theatre practice.
 Her role here is within a digital storytelling capacity, to document, reflect on and communicate the experience of the academic project.

-2006 - date: Lecturer in English, Communications and media modules in Department of Arts, Department of Health Sciences and Department of Computing, Maths and Physics at SETU.
+2006 - date: Lecturer in English, Communications and media modules in Department of Arts, Department of Health Sciences and Department of Computing and Maths at SETU.

 2017 - date: Host of The Nerve, an English at SETU podcast.
 Available on all podcasting platforms.